Xuanphu108/math-expression-recognition/README.md

  * https://discuss.pytorch.org/t/concatenation-of-the-hidden-states-produced-by-a-bidirectional-lstm/3686/2
  * https://discuss.pytorch.org/t/about-bidirectional-gru-with-seq2seq-example-and-some-modifications/15588/5
  * Pretty sure im2latex either add or reverse + add bidirectional hidden states; add is more likely
- * Not sure what to pass as initial context state of lstm; paper only refers to hidden state
+ * Not sure what to pass as initial context state of lstm; paper only refers to hidden state **Use gru**

 Larger models